eye-division/fayeheller/_gallery/larger-prints.md

     image_description: >-
       Jessica Lee, author, depicted here montaged with the water she wrote about on the Wellcome Collection Stories series.
 2021
+  - image_path: /rock-face.jpg
+    image_title: Rock Face
+    image_description: >-
+      Jennifer Neal, author, writes about her relationship with rock climbing for the Wellcome Collection stories series, 2001.

+      I used a portrait and rock surfaces from an image from the Wellcome collection's image library.
 _options:
   layout:
     hidden: true